 I buried my head into my father’s shoulder, sobbing out my fears and exhaustion after finding out my husband had collapsed and was unresponsive.
 He has Type 1 Diabetes and had already been hospitalized a week.
-The days seemed like years and so little progress was made towards getting better.
+The days seemed like years and so little progress had been made toward his improvement.
 Each day ran into the next as once again I made my way down the long lonely hospital corridor feeling like my legs would collapse beneath me.
 Never had I felt so needy, so helpless.

 Now the needy one was me!

 I will never forget the end of John Paul II’s life several years ago.
-Struggling with Parkinson’s, I remember seeing images of him on TV, coming out to greet the crowds with an uncontrollable shaking hand – his body frail and feeble, his speech slurred.
+I remember seeing images of him on TV as, struggling with Parkinson’s, he came out to greet the crowds with an uncontrollable shaking hand – his body frail and feeble, his speech slurred.
 Wouldn’t it have been easier to just stay inside and have someone else read a greeting?
-I was greatly impacted that he didn’t hide his suffering from the world.
-And by not doing so, he was teaching those of us watching how to suffer gracefully and with dignity, empowered by Christ.
+I was greatly impacted seeing that he didn’t hide his suffering from the world — and by doing so, he was teaching those of us watching how to suffer gracefully and with dignity, empowered by Christ.

 Jesus Himself did not hide His suffering.